sansaro

 @michelinguide

 "The minimalist Japanese-style interior of the restaurant is inviting, as is the lovely verdant inner courtyard terrace.
-On the menu, the focus is on sushi and sashimi, supplemented by a few other dishes.
+As well as sushi and sashimi (which you can also order omakase), the menu offers a five-course set menu with drink pairings, dubbed "Journey to Japan", and a small à la carte selection of Japanese dishes.
 The short explanations on the menu are a nice idea.
-Good selection of sake and Japanese whiskies, too." - Michelin Inspector
+There is also a terrific selection of sake and Japanese whiskies." - Michelin Inspector

 View Postcard for sansaro